FREE SHIPPING ON ALL ORDERS OVER $50

 Heat Reactive Color Changing Crystals: These crystals are added to certain banger nails to help gauge the temperature level of the quartz.
 The crystals change color from yellow to red depending on how much heat is applied.
 The visual effect is fun to watch and will help you find that perfect temp dab.

-For more information on dabbing check out our blog: I Use a Blowtorch To Do What?!
+For more information on how to dab, check out our blog: I Use a Blowtorch To Do What?!

 All blog comments are checked prior to publishing